Richie-Yang/restaurant-list/README.md

 ![Show Page](https://github.com/Richie-Yang/restaurant-list/blob/main/public/img/a6-restaurant-show.jpg)

-## Features (updated at 10/31/2021)
+## Features (updated at 01/06/2022)
-1. User can view all restaurants in index page.
+1. User can register the new account through local or facebook.
-2. User can search specific restaurants based on keyword.
+2. User can login into Restaurant list to manage their content.
-3. User can sort all restaurants based on sort-option.
+3. User can sort/filter all restaurants based on custom options.
-4. User can create new restaurant info in new page.
+4. User can create new restaurant info.
-5. User can update/delete specific restaurant in edit page.
+5. User can update/delete specific restaurant.
 6. user can upload preview image before save all info.
 7. User can click one restaurant link to check the detail.
+8. User can view all restaurants in homepage.

 ## Prerequisites (updated at 10/27/2021)